To RSVP for our programs, please be sure to fill out the online form at the bottom of this page.

 PARK & REC is an evidence-based recreational therapy and exercise program for individuals living with Parkinson’s Disease.
 Participants will complete a 10-week program that addresses both motor and non-motor symptoms of PD, including mobility, posture, balance, strength, anxiety, depression, speech volume, etc. This program uniquely combines exercise and recreation-based modalities to combat PD symptoms, in which the participants have the autonomy to choose what series they are most interested in.
 This person-centered approach allows participants to select from a variety of therapeutic exercises and activities, such as, yoga, tai chi, adaptive sport, expressive therapies, art, dance, music/singing, outdoor cycling, passive/active games, and team building activities.
 This person-centered program is driven by the participants’ needs, interests, and goals truly putting the “fun” in functional.

 There are limited spaces and pre-assessments are required prior to attending.
 Program fee of $50 (with a $30, 1 time registration fee if you are new to Aloha programs.)
-Next session starts April 21st.
+Next session starts in July.

 Community and Educational Programs